nelmio/alice/CONTRIBUTING.md

 ### Profiling

-A Profiling of different scenari is done with [Blackfire][5].
+A Profiling of different scenarii is done with [Blackfire][5].
 The scenario can be found under `profiling`.
 If you wish to run them, you can try to simply run `make tp` (for "test performances").
 You may however have to touch some elements of the blackfire configuration (see the `profiling/scenarioX/blackfire.php` files).